rjurney/weakly_supervised_learning_code/README.md

 This is the source code for the book *Weakly Supervied Learning: Doing More with Less Data* (O'Reilly, 2020) by Russell Jurney.
 The book itself is open source and can be found at <https://github.com/rjurney/weakly_supervised_learning> :)

+## Things Not to Miss

+*Note: Jupyter Notebooks and all other code should be run from this directory.
+All paths are relevant to this directory.*

 ## Install

 ### Prerequisites